Galatasaray S.K.

-The football branch of Galatasaray has accumulated the most Süper Lig (22), Turkish Cup (18) and Turkish Super Cup (16) titles in Turkey, thus making them the most decorated football club in Turkey, as those competitions are the top nationwide professional leagues and cups within the Turkish football system that is recognized and accounted for in accordance to the regulations set by the Turkish Football Federation and UEFA.
+The football branch of Galatasaray has accumulated the most Süper Lig (25), Turkish Cup (19), and Turkish Super Cup (17) titles in Turkey, thus making them the most decorated football club in Turkey, as those competitions are the top nationwide professional leagues and cups within the Turkish football system that is recognized and accounted for in accordance to the regulations set by the Turkish Football Federation and UEFA.

 In the year 2000 Galatasaray also took claim of the UEFA Cup title by defeating Arsenal F.C. and the UEFA Super Cup, by defeating Real Madrid C.F.
-These accomplishments makes Galatasaray the only Turkish football club to have reached that level of European success in the history of Turkish Football.
+These accomplishments make Galatasaray the only Turkish football club to have reached that level of European success in the history of Turkish Football.

-The club's wheelchair basketball team won the Champions Cup in 2008, 2009, 2011, 2013 and 2014.
+The club's wheelchair basketball team won the Champions Cup in 2008, 2009, 2011, 2013, and 2014.
 They also won the Kitakyushu Champions Cup and became world champions in 2008, 2009, 2011, and 2012.
 Galatasaray women's basketball team won the 2013–14 EuroLeague Women and FIBA Eurocup in 2009 and 2018.
 Galatasaray men's basketball team claimed their first EuroCup championship after defeating Strasbourg in 2016.